karoljedrzejewski/flat_scraping/readme.md

-# OLX Gdańsk Flat Scraper 🏠
+# Gdańsk Flat Scraper 🏠

-A Python script for scraping apartment listings from **OLX.pl** (category: real estate → apartments → Gdańsk).
+A Python script for scraping apartment listings from **OLX.pl** and **ogloszenia.trojmiasto.pl** (category: real estate → apartments → Gdańsk).
 The data is filtered, processed, and saved to a CSV file.

 ## 📦 What does the script do?